sarpel/bedtime-stories-app/IMPROVEMENT_PLAN.md

 ## Conclusion

 This improvement plan addresses all critical issues identified in the code audit and provides a clear roadmap for enhancing the Bedtime Stories App.
-The phased approach ensures that critical security and stability issues are resolved first, followed by quality improvements and feature enhancements.
+The phased approach ensures that critical type safety and stability issues are resolved first, followed by quality improvements and feature enhancements.

 **Estimated Total Effort**: 8-10 weeks (with 1-2 developers) **Estimated Cost Savings**: 60% reduction in maintenance time, 40% reduction in bugs